How to assign weights to Grade Items

 Assigning Weights to Categories in the Gradebook

 It is possible to organize your Gradebook into categories.
 For example, you may have categories for Quizzes, Assignments and/or Discussions Forums.
-When you change the course grade aggregation method to Weighted mean of grades, there is a box in the Weight column to assign weights to individual categories.
 For example, Quizzes might be worth 30% of the course total regardless of how many quizzes are given.

-If you choose to use categories, it is important to choose the appropriate aggregation method to calculate the total for each category, so that your grades are calculated in the way you intend.
-The figure below depicts a Gradebook with categories for Assignments and Quizzes.
-The Assignments category is configured to aggregate using the Weighted mean of grades method while the Quizzes category is configured to aggregate using Simple weighted mean of grades.
+If you choose to use categories, it is important to choose the aggregation method to calculate the total for each category, so that your grades are calculated in the way you intend.
+Follow the workflow below to setup a category, and set the aggregation method to Weighted mean of grades method.

 Refer below for an explanation of the difference between the two most common aggregation methods to determine which best suits your needs.